mate-desktop/mate-desktop.org/blog/20140317-galculator-coming-to-mate.md

 .. author: Martin Wimpress
 -->

-The MATE team is proud to announce that we are collaborting with the [galculator](http://galculator.mnim.org/) team and that galculator will replace `mate-calc` in MATE 1.10.
+The MATE team is proud to announce that we are collaborating with the [galculator](http://galculator.mnim.org/) team and that galculator will replace `mate-calc` in MATE 1.10.